 Employability Module: Politics Employability and Engagement through Outreach

 If you are taking a Politics and International Relations degree, this module provides the opportunity to work with sixth form students and successful PPR alumni in positions in Politics, the Civil Service, the Media and NGOs.
 Through a combination of activities, such as preparing digital and written materials for use in outreach work, you will develop a range of skills in communication, analysis, mentoring, feedback and writing.
 This experience will boost your CV, particularly if you want to work in teaching or the public and charity sectors.

 This optional placement module will give you experience in a classroom, including classroom observation, teacher assistance, as well as teaching small groups (under supervision).
 You’ll develop transferable skills and will be required to reflect on how your subject area is experienced by learners, delivered in other parts of the educational sector, and applied in a classroom setting.

-We offer a wide range of support for preparing students for life after university.
-All our programmes offer students the opportunity to develop their skills and experience with a range of different employment paths in mind.
 As a PPR student, you will be allocated an academic tutor, who will offer you regular one-to-one guidance on developing and recording the transferable skills and experience that will make you highly employable after your degree.
 All our modules are developed with such skills-building in mind.